Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/parking-meters-a-love-story/README.md

 # Big Winners and Big Losers

-A list of this magnitude, featuring thousands of individual parking meters, begs the question; Which meters did the best or the worst, and how shapely is the distribution?
+A list of this magnitude, featuring thousands of individual parking meters, begs the question; Which meters brought in the most and least revenue, and how shapely is the distribution?

-Let's use a PivotTable to investigate the most productive meters over the course of our entire week...
+Let's use a PivotTable to investigate the most lucrative meters over the course of our entire week...

 <img width="900" height="428" alt="Screenshot 2025-09-03 at 8 15 39 PM" src="https://github.com/user-attachments/assets/81125c4b-a9c8-45f9-8120-95904b539a25" />